FREQUENTLY ASKED QUESTIONS

 Where does the harvested electricity come from?

-The high voltage DC electricity harvested by ion collectors comes from electrically charged ions in the atmosphere produced by multiple sources.
-Cosmic rays consistently impact oxygen and nitrogen atmospheric atoms producing a particle shower creating electrically charged ions downward along its path through the atmosphere, day and night.
-In addition to being a conveyance of high voltage electricity, ions play an equally important role causing the atmosphere to be electrically conductive allowing ion collectors to benefit greatly from disturbed weather.
+The SUN.
+The high-voltage DC electricity harvested by ion collectors comes from electrically charged ions in the atmosphere produced by the Sun.
+Additionally, Cosmic Rays consistently impact oxygen and nitrogen atmospheric atoms producing a particle shower creating electrically charged ions downward along its path through the atmosphere, day and night.
+In addition to being a conveyance of high-voltage electricity, ions play an equally important role causing the atmosphere to be electrically conductive allowing ion collectors to benefit greatly from disturbed weather.
 For example, when a storm or active cloud formation is nearby, the harvested power can skyrocket many orders of magnitude by reason of the electrical conductivity of the atmosphere provided by airborne ions.
 This naturally generated energy is collected in a storage medium (capacitors, ultra-capacitors, fuel cells) providing the ability to do work such as power lights, motors or produce hydrogen gas from water.
-Additionally, the triboelectric effect plays a role in generating electricity through ion collectors.
 Geographic areas with radon gas can tend to have greater ionic airborne densities due to the gas leaking up from the ground.
 To a degree not yet defined, man-made air pollution can raise the level of airborne ion densities.
 Cities with polluted air may prove to enjoy an extra benefit from ion harvesting.
 Ion collectors harvest atmospheric electricity produced by multiple sources.
 Ion Harvesting Technology should not be confused with other techniques that harvest manmade radio frequency (Rf) energy.

 Depiction to the right of cosmic rays penetrating the atmosphere impacting electrically neutral oxygen and nitrogen atoms creating a particle shower (or particle cascade) producing electrically charged atmospheric ions along its path.
 This natural process occurs on Earth and Mars day and night (and theoretically all planets with an atmosphere, independent of sunlight).

+YES.
 Because ions are present in the atmosphere day and night, ion-harvesting can operate day and night and at greater power levels during disturbed weather.
-Ion harvesting does not require sunlight or strong wind in order to harvest the electric charge of atmospheric ions to produce electricity.
+Ion harvesting does not require sunlight or wind to harvest the electric charge of atmospheric ions to produce electricity.

 Does ion harvesting work on Earth?

-Yes.
-Useable power has been repeatedly harvested and stored at the Florida test facility producing light and operating motors and producing hydrogen gas from water.
-However, the power available on Earth is considerably less compared to Mars, thus operation on Earth requires that the ion collectors be located at very high altitude – best provided by aerostats or long-duration aerial platforms (balloons or kites) to provide altitude for the ion collectors.
+YES.
+Useable power has been repeatedly harvested, stored, and utilized at the Florida test facility producing light and operating motors and producing hydrogen gas from water.
 Ion Power Group intends to build the world’s first Ion Power Plant for trail-runs on Earth after adequate funding becomes available.

-Will ion harvesting pollute Mars or the Earth?
+Will ion harvesting pollute the Earth or Mars?

 Does ion harvesting require wind to operate?